quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 server encoding.

 The Stream and Block Cipher CID algorithms provide robust entropy to making any sort of linkage.
-The Obfuscated CID obscures the mapping and prevents trivial brute-force attacks to determine the routing parameters, but does not provide robust protection against sophisticated attacks.
+The Plaintext CID algorithm makes no attempt to protect this encoding.

 Were this analysis to obtain the server encoding, then on-path observers might apply this analysis to correlating different client IP addresses.